 Such children would not be children of divorce.

 How does divorce affect the children

-In case, you think the answer is relatively simple, you are badly mistaken.
-Children are soft-hearted and divorce could be a big thing for them to take or rather live with for the rest of their lives.
+In case, you believe the answer is fairly easy, you are badly mistaken.
+Kids are soft-hearted and divorce could be a big thing for them to take or rather deal with for the rest of their lives.